- What is the mission of the Office of Institutional Effectiveness?

 IPEDS is the Integrated Postsecondary Education Data System, which is a system of interrelated surveys conducted annually by the U.S. Department of Education’s National Center for Education Statistics.
 IPEDS gathers information from every college, university, and technical and vocational institution that participates in federal student financial aid programs.
 The Higher Education Act of 1965, as amended, requires that institutions that participate in federal student aid programs report data on enrollments, program completions, graduation rates, faculty and staff, finances, institutional prices, and student financial aid.

-When and how often is the OIE website updated?
+- When and how often is the IE website updated?

 Most data regarding the academic year, such as enrollment, demographics, and graduation, are updated in the fall, once the final dataset is made official.
 Other site content, such as graduation statistics are updated in winter and summer, while enrollment reports are added each Friday during a registration period.
 Other routine maintenance and content updates are conducted throughout the year.